-Statements of Strength: A Strength is an exceptionally strong, effective practice or condition that stands above the norm, and has a positive effect on the program.
+Statements of Strength: A Strength is an exceptionally strong, effective practice or condition that stands above the norm and has a positive effect on the program.

-If you would like more information on the academic environment and terminology, please review the: Introduction to Academia for Non-Academics.
+If you would like more information on the academic environment and terminology, please review the following document: Understanding Academic Culture.